 - Wash and pat dry the corn ears (remove the external husk).

 - Place the corn ears in a casserole dish, sprinkle with grated Parmesan cheese (optional, it will be also very good without the cheese).
-Cover the dish loosely with aluminum foil.
+Cover the dish with aluminum foil.

 - Before serving, check if the corn is salty enough (especially if you haven’t used the parmesan cheese, which is already salty).